2kidactive/aoc2025/README.md

 Sorry for not using cargo.
+I will next year.